By Mark Mokryn, VP Product

 Essentially, these are mostly platform plays.
 They enable end customers such as top cloud providers to develop their technology to handle their storage needs.
 However, Pliops’ XDP provides an end-to-end computational storage solution.

 For example, our first offering is for block storage.
 It appears as a standard block device such as an SSD from a software perspective.
 But, the underlying technology is our KV processor.

 Because we focus on providing solutions and not requiring the customer to develop anything custom, XDP can benefit nearly any application that stores data on SSDs.

 Companies of any size can take advantage of Pliops technology with no changes required to their existing applications or system architecture.
 And because Pliops works with any SSD, you can continue to buy SSDs from the vendors you use today.

-The Pliops Storage Processor (PSP) is a hardware-enabled key-value engine in a PCIe add-in card form factor that optimizes a broad range of workloads.
-We deliver a highly optimized, reliable, scalable storage system that can provide 10X faster performance and 100x improved response time with less than half the storage.
+The Pliops XDP is a hardware-enabled key-value engine in a PCIe add-in card.
+It optimizes a broad range of workloads.
+XDP also delivers a highly optimized, reliable, scalable storage system that can provide 10X faster performance and 100x improved response time with less than half the storage.

 By accelerating compute-intensive functions and eliminating bottlenecks, XDP is key to unlocking the value of increasingly denser, faster SSDs.